 Bob's most recent articles and presentations have addressed zoning and smart growth issues, permitting of complex development projects, environmental indemnification and environmental insurance in business transactions, permitting of assisted living facilities, and non-conforming uses and structures.
 He has also authored a chapter of MCLE's Massachusetts Zoning Manual.
 Bob teaches advanced real estate transactions as an adjunct professor at Suffolk Law School and also has taught at Harvard Law School and Boston College Law School.

 Bob is an active member of the Massachusetts Chapter of NAIOP, the Commercial Real Estate Development Association.
 He has chaired NAIOP's Public Affairs Committee and has represented NAIOP on the Governor’s Zoning Reform Task Force.
 Bob has received NAIOP’s Public Affairs Award three times for his work on legislative and administrative matters of importance to the real estate industry.
 Bob is also an active member of the Urban Land Institute.

 Bob is a past chair of the Lawyers’ Team of Combined Jewish Philanthropies of Greater Boston, Inc. (CJP) and has served on CJP’s Board of Governors.
 In 2008, Bob received the Community of Excellence Award from CJP in recognition of his contributions to both the broader community and the legal profession.
+He is a member of the Advisory Boards of the Taubman Center for State and Local Government at Harvard’s Kennedy School of Government, and the Dukakis Center for Urban and Regional Policy at Northeastern University.
 Bob also currently serves on the Board of Directors of the Environmental League of Massachusetts.